ExistentialRobotics/grad-sdf/README.md

 <a href="https://github.com/ExistentialRobotics/grad-sdf/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square" /></a>
 </p>

-This repository contains the code for the paper: $\nabla$-SDF.
+This repository contains the code for the paper: **$\nabla$-SDF: Learning Euclidean Signed Distance Functions Online with Gradient-Augmented Octree Interpolation and Neural Residual**.

 $\nabla$-SDF is a hybrid SDF reconstruction framework that combines gradient-augmented octree interpolation with an implicit neural residual to achieve efficient, continuous non-truncated, and highly accurate Euclidean SDF mapping..